-If child custody is an issue in the divorce that needs to be resolved, the court can require that the parents submit to mediation.
-[Louisiana Civil Code Annotated; Article 131 and Louisiana Revised Statutes Annotated; Article 9, Section 351]
+If child custody is an issue in the divorce, the court can require that the parents submit to mediation.

 Divorce forms in Louisiana

-Louisiana forms produced by OnlineDivorce.com are court approved divorce forms.
-We have automated the process of filling them out to simplify matters and avoid any difficulties which may occur with filling out paperwork alone.
-By utilizing OnlineDivorce.com, you can simplify the process of preparing divorce documents and help both parties to move forward with their lives.
+Louisiana forms produced by OnlineDivorce.com are court-approved divorce forms.
+We have automated filling out paperwork to simplify matters and avoid any difficulties that may occur with filling out paperwork alone.
+By utilizing OnlineDivorce.com, you can simplify preparing divorce documents and help both parties move forward with their lives.

 Divorce in Louisiana online